jaintj95/jaintj95/README.md

 (March 2019 - Present)

-- As a consultant, I utilize my specialized knowledge in the field of Machine Learning to provide code reviews and other student support services.
+- As a consultant, I utilize my specialized knowledge in Machine Learning to provide project reviews and other student support services.
-- I have mentored more than 100 students so far.
+- I have mentored more than 200 students so far.
 I primarily guide them through complex Machine Learning topics and help them pass their courses successfully.
+- Until now, I have provided personalized reviews for 1050+ project submissions and 700+ student queries.
+- Recognized and applauded for my hard work in [Udacity’s June 2020 Newsletter](https://sites.google.com/udacity.com/m-and-r-newsletter-archive/june-2020-newsletter).
+- One of the winners of [Answer Rate Acceptance Challenge](https://sites.google.com/udacity.com/m-and-r-newsletter-archive/november-2020-newsletter).

 ## Assistant Systems Engineer